-- Strengthening the F&A banking business to support Japanese firms in (Continental) Europe, - Increasing group's Structured finance business in Europe to strengthen its global diversified investment strategy, - Attracting stable funding from the European repurchase transactions (hereafter "repo") markets to ensure the stability of the group's Euro funding business.
+- .
+Strengthening the F&A banking business to support Japanese firms in (Continental) Europe. - Increasing the group's Structured finance business in Europe to strengthen its global diversified investment strategy. - Attracting stable funding from the European repurchase transactions (hereafter "repo") markets to ensure the stability of the group's Euro funding business.

-The Norinchukin Bank defined the F&A banking business as one of the pillars in its Mid-term business plan.
+The Norinchukin Bank defined the F&A banking business as one of the pillars in its mid-term business plan.
 It aims to further grow the agriculture, fishery and forestry industries and to exert stronger international presence on 'food'.
 The Norinchukin Bank intends to provide more financial support to Japanese firms in the F&A Banking business in Continental Europe, where various value chains are expected to move to, following conditional changes such as the Economic Partnership Agreement (hereafter "EPA") between the EU and Japan.
-NBE serves as an intermediary for Norinchukin Group in Japan with regard to corporate lending opportunities in the F&A banking business, and NBE currently offers corporate time deposits and corporate bilateral loans.
+NBE serves as an intermediary for Norinchukin Group in Japan with regard to corporate lending opportunities in the F&A banking business.
+NBE currently offers corporate time deposits and corporate bilateral and syndicated loans.
 In doing so, NBE obtains new lending opportunities for its own account using the EU passporting rights of the banking license.

 In the global investment and finance business, The Norinchukin Bank aims to make stable profits under its globally diversified investment strategy.
-NBE engages Structured finance business for its own account using the EU passporting rights of the banking license to grasp business opportunities in Continental Europe.
+NBE engages in Structured finance business for its own account using the EU passporting rights of the banking license to grasp business opportunities in Continental Europe.

 The Euro funding activities that The Norinchukin Bank currently exploits primarily relate to repo transactions.
-Access to the centre of liquidity of the EU based repo business is secured by accessing a Central Clearing Counterparty (hereafter "CCP") in France through NBE's transactions.
-Issuance of Negotiable Certificates Deposit (NCD) and interbank transactions are another source of EUR funding activities.
+NBE's repo transactions are traded through a Central Clearing Counterparty (hereafter "CCP") in France, which locates the centre of liquidity of the EU based repo transactions.
+Issuance of Negotiable Certificates Deposit (NCD) and interbank transactions are other sources of EUR funding.